mstevetodd/EngineDriver_Home/docs/operation/operation.rst

 The |WTS-DCC-EX| must have Turnouts / Points enabled.

-If you've defined your turnouts and routes in a panel file, make sure to specify "user names" for those you'd like to see listed on your throttle.
+If you've defined your turnouts / points and routes in a panel file, make sure to specify "user names" for those you'd like to see listed on your throttle.
 You can also "filter" the turnouts shown using the WiThrottle->Filter Controls option in the WiThrottle window.

 *Turnouts/Points* can be operated three ways: